 Interest rates are usually variable and minimum monthly payments fluctuate based on the current market rate.
 You can choose to pay interest-only monthly payments for up to 10 years.
 You may also only pay interest on what you borrow.
 Loan amounts range from $10,000 to $250,000.
 These amounts are determined by income, credit history and home market value.

 What is a Home Equity Loan?

-This type of loan is more predictable because you know the term of the loan (length in years) and because the rate is fixed your payment won’t change from month to month.
+A home equity loan is more predictable because you know the term of the loan (length in years) and because the rate is fixed your payment won’t change from month to month.
 It is best for when you need to borrow a predetermined amount of money for a specific purpose.
 This is a fixed-rate loan that lets you receive cash up front in a lump sum.
 Monthly payments remain the same and you cannot borrow further from the original loan.
-USC Credit Union offers home equity loans, or second trust deeds, for amounts from $10,000 to $250,000 on 10-year or 15-year terms.
+USC Credit Union offers home equity loans, or Closed End Home Equity Loans, for amounts from $10,000 to $250,000 on 10-year or 15-year terms.

 Which option should you choose?

 The answer to this question is rarely black and white, but your reason for borrowing is a key factor.